-Family members: Papa, Mama, BigGuy, Girly, Hound and formerly, BigPuppy
+Family members: Papa, Mama, BigGuy, Girly, and no animals.

-Mama runs a successful coaching practice and full-time manages child education experiences which includes coaching our science team.
-She also gets involved in all kinds of nutrition and food-related stuff that creates spin-off projects for everyone else in the house… like creating new vegetable garden beds last weekend.
+Mama runs a successful consulting practice and is still full-time managing child education experiences (which includes coaching our middle school level science team and running a coschool to provide group education opportunities to our own kids as well as the community).
 She is a former technology project manager (certified Project Management Professional); has a Master of Arts in Teaching with additional graduate credits in Special Education and Teaching Children with Autism; and is a certified Positive Psychology coach (with a few other coaching certifications in there as well).
 I write a lot.
-See more about my background on the Work With Me page and where I’ve been featured on my Who’s Using My Work page.
+See more about my background on the Work With Me page and where I’ve been featured on my Who’s Highlighting My Work page (which desperately needs updating)

-BigGuy (formerly BoyChild) is a creative, scientific and dramatic guy with Asperger’s Syndrome.
+BigGuy (formerly BoyChild) is a creative, scientific and dramatic guy with Asperger’s Syndrome (a diagnosis that no longer technically exists).
 He pretty much has no concept that someone sleeping probably cannot hear him (and doesn’t want to hear him) talk about Minecraft.
 But he is very snuggly and has a great (albeit geeky) sense of humor.
 Although we see no seizures today, he was diagnosed with atypical general epilepsy around age 2 and Reactive Airway Disorder around the same time.
 He is medically exempt from vaccines due to a mild IgA deficiency.
 He was also suspected of having cerebral palsy and profound deafness at 9 months old.
-He has multiple food intolerances and a rather serious blood sugar problem that is being managed very intensively without meds (so far) and being investigated for genetic metabolic disorder.
-It’s been quite a journey, y’all.
+He has multiple food intolerances but we survived puberty.

 Girly is a vivacious old soul.
 She came to us by adoption as an infant from the state we lived in at the time.
 She is our artist and our athlete.
 Her kindness and helpfulness are only matched by her fire when she’s unhappy.
 She is also very snuggly and struggles with her sense of belonging in the world at far earlier ages than we imagined possible.
 She has challenged all of our disbeliefs around in-utero/newborn bonding and adoption loss.
 But so far, she is fairly healthy.
 A few food intolerances and a flag for neurological dysfunction that got her exempt from her vaccines (by two separate doctors… JUST to be sure).
 Just full of love.